Welcome to the Parish of Saints Joachim and Anne!

 - Making ourselves accountable for the mission

 St. Mary’s opened its doors in 1865 to kindle the spirit our Catholic faith.
 We look back at our parish history and realize the tremendous growth we have achieved as a family.
 Our liturgical and spiritual past, is one built on guidance from our heavenly Father and the breadth of Tradition deposited and entrusted to us.
 While nourishing us with His sacraments our Lord Jesus has led us down many paths.
 Through the Spirit, we have experienced the purest of love.
 This unconditional love ignites our passion for understanding, and continues to build our need to fulfill His will.
 Our congregation continues to grow in love and understanding.
-We have built this website so that our sharing of faith can extend to all members of God’s family.
 It is our hope and prayer, that you will receive the many gifts waiting for you in accordance with God’s plan.
 May the Lord continue to watch over you, and guide you through life’s journey.

 ST. MARY’S SITE | 535 Lewis Street, Shakopee | Phone: 952-445-1319